Protecting IP Rights in Europe: Deciphering and Maximizing Key Benefits of the European Trademark Reforms

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance on the EU’s new trademark law and the key changes from the previous system.
+This CLE course will provide guidance on the EU’s new trademark law and the key changes from the previous system.
 The panel will offer strategies for working under the new system and using the new law to secure and protect IP rights.

 - Overview of the issues